realpython/realpython-blog/2014/2014-07-21-django-migrations-a-primer.markdown

 In honor of this momentous update, we are going to cover migrations, how they work and how to get the most out of them across three blog posts and one video:

+> Note: this article has been updated to cover 1.8 specific functionality as it relates to migraitons as well.

 - **Part 1: Django Migrations - A Primer (current article)**
 - Part 2: [Digging Deeper into Migrations](https://realpython.com/blog/python/digging-deeper-into-migrations/)
 - Part 3: [Data Migrations](https://realpython.com/blog/python/data-migrations)